BlogCI/CD

 Wire Trivy into your pipeline, fail builds on criticals without blocking every merge, and cache the vuln DB so scans stay under 30 seconds.

 Every image you ship is a bundle of someone else's CVEs.
-The question isn't whether your base image has vulnerabilities — it does — but whether you find out in the merge request or in an incident channel.
-This tutorial adds trivy as a pipeline stage in GitLab CI, tunes it so it fails on what matters, and caches the vulnerability database so the scan doesn't become the slowest job in your pipeline.
+The question is not whether your base image has vulnerabilities — it does — but whether you find out in the merge request or in an incident channel.
+This tutorial adds trivy as a pipeline stage in GitLab CI, tunes it so it fails on what matters, and caches the vulnerability database so the scan does not become the slowest job in your pipeline.

 bash — trivy scanlive